DIY: Double sided PCB

 - transparent sheets must be thicker so that they don’t stretch too much during heating.

 - use high resolution > 600 dpi for the printer in order to increase the printing details for small tracks.

-- for high areas belonging to the same net (GND for example) the printer will try to optimize the toner so if you place a light under the printed sheet you will notice the inner areas are not so dark compared to the outer areas.
+- for high areas belonging to the same net (GND for example) the printer will try to optimize the ink so if you place a light under the printed sheet you will notice the inner areas are not so dark compared to the outer areas.
 This might be an issue during exposure step as the lighter areas will be less “protected”.
 To adjust this, use a black marker where necessary.
 Be careful not to step beyond the track edges.